FOCUS ON FRENCH CINEMA ANNOUNCES LINEUP FOR

 Director: Daniel Vigne

 Starring: Nathalie Baye, Gerard Dépardieu

 U.S. Premiere of NEW Digital Restoration

-During the middle of the 16th century, Martin Guerre returns to his village in southwestern France after being away in the war for almost a decade.
+During the middle of the 16th century, Martin Guerre returned to his village in southwestern France after being away in the war for almost a decade.
 The villagers who knew him suspect that he is not Martin, but he seems to know all about his friends, his family, and his new wife, even the most unusual things.
-Is this man really Martin Guerre?
-See this classic film as never before in a new, pristine digital restoration starring tow actors who would go on to become legends, Gerard Depardieu and Nathalie Baye.
+Is this man Martin Guerre?
+See this classic film as never before in a new, pristine digital restoration starring two actors who would go on to become legends, Gerard Depardieu and Nathalie Baye.

 My Internship in Canada (Guibord s’en va-t-en guerre)

 Starring: Patrick Huard, Suzanne Clement, Irdens Exantus, Clemence Dufresne-Deliveries

 An idealistic young Haitian, Sovereign,(Irdens Exantus), travels to rural Quebec to intern for independent Member of Parliament, Steve Guibord (Patrick Huarad), when a national debate erupts that finds the MP holding the tie-breaker vote.
 Guibord is beset with demands, pleas, and threats and as he struggles with the local repercussions, it is his young intern who sees the bigger picture.
 A wry and lighthearted view of the clash of culture and politics far from the urban centers of power.
 My Internship in Canada imagines the possibilities and limitations of democracy in our contemporary political landscape.

 Screenplay: Kad Merad, Patrick Bosso, Judith El Zein